YiLimath/YiLimath.github.io/_pages/agent-system/core-loop.md

 Which step is allowed to be probabilistic, and which boundary must be deterministic, observable, and testable?

+## Real-world application

+Consider an operations agent diagnosing a failed service.
+It reads a metric, forms a hypothesis, runs a read-only command, observes the result, and either tries a bounded next step or escalates.
+The loop is real only when those observations and control decisions are retained as an operational trace.

 ## Figure

 ![Agent system core control loop](/images/agent-system/00-agent-system-overview.svg)